-Graduate Program in Montreux
+Graduate Program in Switzerland

 Master in Finance

 The complexity of the financial business world is growing as the years go on.
-Our Master in Finance program in Barcelona is designed to give students an extensive overview of the crucial financial aspects of all types of companies.
+Our Master in Finance program in Montreux is designed to give students an extensive overview of the crucial financial aspects of all types of companies.

 As new financial paradigms take over the industry, it is crucial for businesspeople to have a balanced understanding of its complexity.
-Students of the Master in Finance degree in Barcelona will explore topics such as asset pricing, portfolio management, derivative securities and blockchain fundamentals.
+Students of the Master in Finance degree in Montreux will explore topics such as asset pricing, portfolio management, derivative securities and blockchain fundamentals.

 During this program, students will:

-Learn how to critically evaluate corporate finance techniques
+- Learn how to critically evaluate corporate finance techniques.

-Understand and exercise critical judgement in solving problems encountered by a multinational business
+- Understand and exercise critical judgement in solving problems encountered by a multinational business.

-Develop advanced numeracy and quantitative skills
+- Develop advanced numeracy and quantitative skills.

 A state-recognized, university master’s degree accredited by Universidad Católica de Murcia (UCAM), Spain.